 CS Graduates at Beef-n-Brew

 Finalist for "The Pitch"

+John Darby is a double major in computer science and architecture and is a member of the HWS Sailing team.
 His idea for the pitch arose partly from an independent study that he did in web site programming.
 John will attend graduate school next year in the architecture program at the University of Pennsylvania.